peterMcP/physics2_pinball/README.md

   - No main kicker flipper appendix
   - We have some fancy combos
   - Implemented highscore at the end of the game
+  - Custom background

            Controls:
 Arrows
 - Left: Left flipper
 - Right: Right flipper
 - Space: Launch new ball (like the original pinball)
-- Return: when game end show highscore, then, restart the game
+- Return: when game ends show highscore, then, restart the game
+- Esc: Exit game

 Debug:
 - F1: draw shapes